jimmy-guzman/eslint-config-jimmy-guzman/README.md

 # eslint-config-jimmy-guzman

-> An opinionated ESLint configuration that targets typescript, javascript, react and jest and testing-library
+> An opinionated ESLint configuration that targets typescript, javascript, react, jest vitest and testing-library

 # Table of Contents